kbase/kb_sdk/doc/Module_builder.md

 You will need to modify the following files in your repository in order to be able to run your code.

+1. kbase.yaml.
+Define metadata about your module here, such as your module name (which will be used to register with KBase), a short description, the implementation language, a version, and the KBase ids of the owners of the module (only these listed ids will also be permitted to register the module).
-1. MyModule.spec.
+2. MyModule.spec.
 Add your funcdef definitions here, then run kb-mobu compile.
-2. The implementation file for your language.
+3. The implementation file for your language.
 This is where you actually write the code for your defined methods.
-3. The method specs.
+4. The method specs.
 This is where you define your narrative widgets.
-3. Dockerfile.
+5. Dockerfile.
 This is used to build a Docker image.
 Add any prerequisites here.

 # Build and run examples